Brand Directory: Helvetia

 During WW1 they produced a Hunter and half Hunter pocket watch with waterproof properties and a hinged lid to protect the dial from damage.
 By 1924 they started to produce watches with shock protection developed for miners at first.
 In 1929 Helvetia introduced their first waterproof and shockproof wristwatch.
 A new logo was designed at the same time and was seen on their dials from that time.
 Helvetia made waterproof watches during the 1940s for many brands including Aero, Aeroplane, Huber and Abercrombie & Fitch; their big date watches were used by brands like Ditis, Mimo, Girard Perregaux and Angora; innovations in their pilots’ watches were used by brands such as Aero, Helbros, Huber and Savoy.

-They supplied watches to the British and German armed forces during WW2.
+During WW2 they supplied watches to the British and German armed forces.

-During the 1960s we saw an influx of Japanese imports to counter this Helvetia changed their logo and added model names to their dials.
-In 1968 Helvetia became one of the founding members of the Société des Garde-Temps S.A. or SGT alongside Avia, Degoumois & Co., Silvana, Eugene Vuilleumier, William Mathez and Fleurier.
+During the 1960s we saw an increase in Japanese imports to counter this Helvetia changed their logo and added model names to their dials.
+In 1968 Helvetia was one of the early founding members of the Société des Garde-Temps S.A. or SGT including Avia, Degoumois & Co., William Mathez, Fleurier, Silvana, and Eugene Vuilleumier.
 In 1973 Helvetia S.A was dissolved but on the same day, Silvana S.A. held its meeting and changed its name to Helvetia S.A.

 Through the 1980s and 90s, we saw many factory closures but the Helvetia logo and trademarks survived and today they are sold on a much smaller scale through a jeweller in Vienna Austra.